teambit/docs/docs/workspace.md

 Also, Bit does not install components when skipping the generation of `package.json`.

-To permanently skip installing packages, set to true the [saveDependenciesAsComponents](/docs/conf-bit-json#savedependenciesascomponents) workspace configuration.
+To permanently skip installing packages, set the [saveDependenciesAsComponents](/docs/conf-bit-json#savedependenciesascomponents) workspace configuration to true.

 If the Bit components' dependencies are not installed using package manager, Bit imports them into the workspace.
 Bit places the dependencies in the directory specified in the [`dependenciesDirectory`](https://docs.bit.dev/docs/conf-bit-json#dependenciesdirectory) option in the configuration.
 The default directory is `components/.dependencies`.